umang-jalan/cron-expression-parser/README.md

 java -jar cron-expression-parser-1.0.0.jar [CRON_EXPRESSION] [COMMAND]
 ```

-- Alternatively, `./gradlew` can also be used to run the script
+- Alternatively, `./gradlew` can also be used to run the application
 ```
 ./gradlew run --args='"[CRON_EXPRESSION] [COMMAND]"'
 ```